 Students whose training programs are terminated by the school will be informed of the right to appeal that decision.
-Students must initiate the process by submitting a written request for re-admittance to the school president.
+Students must initiate the process within three school days or as soon as reasonably practicable as determined by school administration.
+Students must initiate the process by submitting a written request for re-admittance to the School President.
+The written request must address the reason(s) for termination and make a substantial showing of good cause of justify readmission.

-Students will not be entitled to appeal if they are terminated for the following reasons:
+Students will not be entitled to appeal if they are terminated for exceeding the maximum program completion time.